Moana (2016 film): Writing

 The first draft of the screenplay was written by Taika Waititi.
 Waititi left his position with Disney and went home to New Zealand in 2012 to focus on his newborn first child and What We Do in the Shadows.
 Years later, Waititi joked that all that was left of his original draft was "EXT: OCEAN – DAY".
 The first draft focused on Moana as the sole daughter in a family with "five or six brothers", in which gender played into the story.
 However, the brothers and gender-based theme were deleted from the story, as the directors thought Moana's journey should be about finding herself.
 A subsequent draft presented Moana's father as the one who wanted to resume navigation, but it was rewritten to have him oppose navigation so he would not overshadow Moana.
 Instead, Pamela Ribon came up with the idea of a grandmother character for the film, who would serve as a mentor linking Moana to ancient traditions.
 Another version focused on Moana rescuing her father, who had been lost at sea.
 The film's story changed drastically during the development phase (which happens with most Disney films), and that idea ultimately survived only as a subtle element of the father's backstory.

 Te Kā was referred to in early drafts of the film as Te Pō, a reference to the Māori goddess Hine-nui-te-pō, who was originally the life-giving goddess Hine-tītama, but became the goddess of death upon discovering that her husband, the god Tāne, was also her father.
-Māui set out to defeat her in order to bring immortality to humans, but failed and was himself killed.
+Māui was killed in his failed attempt to bring immortality to humans.

 Aaron and Jordan Kandell joined the project during a critical period to help deepen the emotional story architecture of the film.
 They are credited with developing the core relationship between Moana and Maui, the prologue, the Cave of the Wayfinders, the Kakamora, and the collector crab Tamatoa (played by Jemaine Clement).
 Jared Bush received sole credit as the writer of the final version of the screenplay.

 Several major story problems were identified in 2015 after the film had already transitioned from development into production, but computer-generated films tend to have much shorter production schedules and much larger animation teams (in this case, about 90 animators) than traditionally animated films.
 Since Clements and Musker were already working 12-hour days (and Saturdays) directing such a large team of animators, Don Hall and Chris Williams (who had just finished directing Big Hero 6) came on board as co-directors to help fix the film's story issues.
 The scene in which Maui and Moana encounter the Kakamora is an intentional homage to Mad Max: Fury Road.